mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Same person:** Does the mind include even that which we cannot imagine?

-**Katagiri Roshi:** Oh, well, “you cannot imagine” is already something you can imagine, so already *all sentient beings*. *All sentient beings* means something you can imagine, something you can’t imagine; that is all sentient beings.
+**Katagiri Roshi:** Oh, well, “you cannot imagine” is already something you can imagine, so already *all sentient beings*. *All sentient beings* means something you can imagine, something you cannot imagine; that is all sentient beings.

-And also you can recognition.
+And also [...] recognition.
 Recognition means to recognize something and not recognize something.
 That is called recognition.
 Cognition.

 Well, this is the truth, [...] which is called the universe.
 In the universe you can see the panoramic picture of the universe.

 Well, you already see the panoramic picture of the universe.
 That means huge world.
 And then, next, your consciousness operates in the time process.
 Very naturally you can pick up one, two, three.
 That is your vision.
 That is the characteristic of your consciousness.

-So according to characteristic of consciousness, you can say there are some you can imagine, there are some you cannot imagine.
+So according to the characteristic of consciousness, you can say there are some you can imagine, there are some you cannot imagine.
 But as a whole, you can immediately see the panoramic picture of the universe.

-For instance, if you come to this room, immediately you catch whole picture of this room.
+For instance, if you come to this room, immediately you catch the whole picture of this room.
 This is called what?
 What kind of mind is this?

 **Someone:** Intuitive mind?

 **Katagiri Roshi:** Intuitive mind.

-So intuitive mind operates in the universal perspective.
-As a whole, anyway.
+So intuitive mind operates in the universal perspective; as a whole, anyway.
 And then next, your consciousness operates one by one.
-That is dualistic world.
+That is the dualistic world.

-And also, this is a most important teaching in Buddhism, because this is a very basic way of thinking, human thinking.
+[...]
+This is a most important teaching in Buddhism, because this is a very basic way of thinking, human thinking.
 All sentient beings are already recognized, cognized by us.
-In other words, if you exist in this world, all sentient beings are already accepted within your life.
-In other words *related* with you very closely.
-Otherwise, there is no object, there are no object.
+In other words, if you exist in this world, all sentient beings are already accepted within your life – in other words *related* with you, very closely.
+Otherwise, there is no object [...]
 So all objects you can imagine [or] you cannot imagine are already cognized by you.
-In other words, all sentient beings within your life.
-That is called *all sentient beings*.

-It means your existence and also others existence are simultaneously in the same one level, one ground.
-Simultaneously.
-So all sentient beings are connected in not a vertical way, in a horizontal way.
+In other words, all sentient beings [are] within your life; that is called *all sentient beings*.
+It means your existence and also others’ existence are simultaneously in the same one level, one ground, simultaneously.
+So all sentient beings are connected in not a vertical way, [but] in a horizontal way.
 Do you understand?

-“In a vertical way” means the boss and students.
-This hierarchical way.
-Do you understand?
+“In a vertical way” means the boss and students; this [is the] hierarchical way.
 That is very intellectual. *[He laughs.]* In an intellectual way you accept all sentient beings immediately in a vertical way.
-There is a top, and second, third.
-Already you are separate.
-Like this.

-But this is important too.
-But that is if that hierarchical way of thinking is considered as the most fundamental way of thinking, it is called intellectual.
+There is a top, and second, third, fourth.
+Already you are separate, like this.
+This is important too.
+But if that hierarchical way of thinking is considered as the most fundamental way of thinking, it is called intellectual.
 Very intellectual.
-Intellectual way is kind of father-like.
-Very strict.
+The intellectual way is kind of “father-like”; very strict.
 Do you understand?
 Very “you are you.”
-You are not “B,” that is why you are you.
+You are not “B”; that is why you are you.
 You never accept “B.” So there is a very clear discrimination there.

-But in Buddhism it is a little bit different, quite different.
+But in Buddhism it’s quite different.
 Basically all sentient beings are completely accepted and exist in the same ground, not different.
-So very naturally a Buddhistic way is very mother-like type.
+So very naturally a Buddhistic way is very “mother-like” type.
 Very gentle and compassionate, *very* compassionate.
-That is a fundamental way of thinking.
+That is a *fundamental* way of thinking.

-But apparently, we need both. [...]
-You have to understand the relationship between you and all sentient beings in a vertical way, but simultaneously, you have to have a relation between you and all sentient beings in a horizontal way, too.
+But apparently, we need both.
+You have to understand the relationship between you and all sentient beings in a vertical way, but simultaneously, you have to have the relation between you and all sentient beings in the horizontal way, too.

-But basically, what is your way, fundamental way of thinking is a place.
-That is very important.
-And then your attitude is quite different.
-Attitude is taken in a different way.
+But basically, [where] your fundamental way of thinking is placed, that is very important.
+And then your attitude is quite different; attitude is taken in a different way.
 I don’t know, this is a different characteristic of intellectual and not intellectual.
 Very systemized, very father-like and mother-like.
-But we need both in human life.
-But always there is a difference, a little difference where you are standing.
+We need both in human life; but always there is a difference, a little difference where you are standing.
 That is a fundamental way of thinking.

-So that’s why this is the truth is called mind and the truth is called *mind of all sentient beings*.
-It’s very important for us.
+So that’s why this is “the truth is called mind” and “the truth is called *mind of all sentient beings*”; it’s very important for us.
 And also the supermundane and mundane worlds are one, which is called *tathagatagarbha*.
 This is a very basic understanding of human life in Buddhism.

-Well, you can see the different way, anyway, in your life.
+Well, you can see the different ways in your life.

-Do you have a question?
+Do you have [another] question?
 Anything else?

 #### 25:12